coderfox/OIN/REST.md

 # Backend REST APIs

-[TOC]
+Version: `0.3-draft`

 ## Basic Conventions

+The verbs MUST, MUST NOT, SHOULD, SHOULD NOT, MAY and other requirement indications obey [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### Request and Response

-The request can be in `application/x-www-form-urlencoded`, `application/json` or `multipart/form-data`, and charset should be `utf8`.
-However, when a complex data struct is defined in the API document, the request must be in `application/json`.
-The reaction to other request data types is undefined, but most times the server will throw a `400 Bad Request - INVALID_REQUEST_BODY_TYPE` error.
+The client SHOULD send request body in `application/json`, and MAY use `application/x-www-form-urlencoded` or `multipart/form-data`, but MUST NOT use other request body formats.
+The charset MUST be `utf8`, and the client SHOULD specify charset when `utf8` is not the default charset of the content type.
+However, when a complex data struct is defined in the API document, the request MUST be in `application/json`.
+The server SHOULD throw a `400 Bad Request - INVALID_REQUEST_BODY_TYPE` error on unexpected request body types.

-The server will always give a response body of `application/json` in `utf8`.
-The response JSON string can be either beautified or not.
+The response body MUST be in `application/json` in `utf8`.
+The response JSON string MAY be either beautified or not.

 When the HTTP response code ranges over `400`, it means there is an error.
-When an error occurs, the server will omit response in the following format:
+When an error occurs, the server MUST omit response in the following format:

 | Name  | Type   | Description |
 | ----- | ------ | ----------- |